 I've been consistently teaching this for Y E A R S, you guys!
 If you are meal planning and shelf cooking, you can make sure that you use a lot of your weekly grocery budget to buy items for the pantry.
 Shop sales and buy extra when things go on sale.
 It's so much easier on us financially to build our storage little by little than to go out and buy everything all at once.

-THE 70% RULE CAN HELP YOU PREP
+THE 70% RULE CAN HELP YOU WITH EMERGENCY PREPAREDNESS

 You may think that you just don't have room in your budget to stock up and prepare for an emergency.
 One of my favorite financial principles can help you find room in your budget!
 It's called the 70% rule and it basically tells you exactly where every penny should go.

-- 70% is for monthly expenses (anything you spend money on)
+- 70% is for monthly expenses (anything you spend money on).

-With a little adjusting, this will help you throughout your life to know exactly how much to spend, save, and invest… no matter your income, debt, where you live, or stage of life.
+With a little adjusting, this will help you throughout your life to know exactly how much to spend, save, and invest… No matter your income, debt, where you live, or stage of life.

 Hopefully that makes it a little more manageable for you all!
+Do you have any food storage and emergency preparedness tips?
+Share them with us in the comments below!

 Now, get out there and do some prepping!
 XO